Omegadrien/WeebShop/README.md

 https://localhost:3000/api/user/secret/ -> let you notice that your token is OK.

+#### Game list

 https://localhost:3000/api/user/secret/gameList -> Returns the list of games that the user have bookmarked.

 https://localhost:3000/api/user/secret/gameList/add -> post the "name" and "id" (contentId) of the game you want to add to the list.

 https://localhost:3000/api/user/secret/gameList/remove -> post the "id" of the game you want to remove from the list.

+### Admin features

+You can only do these things if you're using an admin account (the "isAdmin" bool is set to true in the database).

+https://localhost:3000/api/user/secret/admin/getUserList -> get the list of users stored in the database.

+https://localhost:3000/api/user/secret/admin/deleteUser -> post the "id" of the user you want to disable the account (set the bool isActivated to false).
+The account will be blocked during the login.